dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.11/concepts/user-components.md

 - iii. `Hero` is an immediate child of a Canvas Node and is rendered with a Canvas Node - it is both draggable and droppable.

 ## Props manipulation
 You've probably seen page editors where you could directly interact with the components and manipulate them.
 For instance, drag to resize an image or visually edit a text.
-This is easily achievable with Craft.js as well.
+This is easily achievable with PageZilla as well.

 Since components are managed by their corresponding `Node` which contains information including the component's props, thus we can call the `setProp` method to update the prop values stored in the `Node`.
 In turn, this will re-render the component with its updated values.